Love Island 2020 music – all the songs featured on the winter series soundtrack

-The fact sequence could also be making its winter debut however Love Island nonetheless options traditional summer season chart music
+The truth sequence could also be making its winter debut however Love Island nonetheless options traditional summer time chart music

-Love Island 2020 is properly underway and as we sink our tooth into the most recent drama between the islanders, our ft can’t assist however faucet alongside to the infectious chart-toppers.
+Love Island 2020 is properly underway and as we sink our enamel into the most recent drama between the islanders, our toes can’t assist however faucet alongside to the infectious chart-toppers.

-It won’t be July, nevertheless it’s scorching scorching within the South African villa and we’ve received your final Love Island music checklist able to be the soundtrack of your January.
+It won’t be July, nevertheless it’s scorching scorching within the South African villa and we’ve received your final Love Island music record able to be the soundtrack of your January.

 What music appeared on Love Island final evening?